sedenardi/sandersdenardi.com/src/pages/2017-03-31-once-twitter-bot/index.md

 Using the article's URL as a key was simple with an RSS feed, since it was the key itself for the feed.
 With tweets, URLs are usually shortened, making them unsuitable for use as a unique key because the same link would be shortened to 2 separate links.

-To fix this issue, we can take the shortened link and resolve it by using the <a href="https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.4" target="_blank">HEAD</a> HTTP method, and follow any redirects.
+To fix this issue, we can take the shortened link and resolve it by using the [HEAD](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.4) HTTP method, and follow any redirects.
 The HEAD method is the same as a GET, but the server won't return the body of the target page.
 This is great because we don't care about the body, and we want the call to be quick.
 Following redirects is necessary because a shortened link is essentially just a redirect.

-The popular <a href="https://github.com/request/request" target="_blank">request</a> module has an easy way to perform this resolution:
+The popular [request](https://github.com/request/request) module has an easy way to perform this resolution:

 ```js
 request({